acquia/fifo2kinesis/README.md

 service syslog-ng restart
 ```

-All log messages will be published to Kinesis.
-Not that a 5 second buffer is
+The log stream will now be published to Kinesis.
-set by default; Adjust the `--flush-interval` option to fit your needs.